Sharank2202/Sharank2202/README.md

 ## Hi there 👋, I'm Sharan Kumar Mogili
 🚀 Aspiring Software Engineer/Full Stack Developer | Passionate about AI and Cloud Technologies

-I'm a dedicated and innovative software engineer currently pursuing a Master of Science in Information Technology at Arizona State University (GPA: 4.0/4.0).
-I hold a Bachelor of Technology in Computer Science Engineering from Jawaharlal Nehru Technological University.
+I'm a dedicated and innovative software engineer with a Master of Science degree in Information Technology at Arizona State University (GPA: 4.0/4.0).
+I also hold a Bachelor of Technology degree in Computer Science Engineering from Jawaharlal Nehru Technological University.
 My technical expertise spans multiple languages and frameworks, with a strong focus on Java, Python, JavaScript, TypeScript, React, Angular, and Spring Boot.

 ## 🔧 Technologies & Tools: